thinhnk55/Alfresco-Encryption-Module/README.md

 Supporting company:
   EcoIT: www.ecoit.asia

-For more detail information, please check the wiki.
+For more detail information such as design and other documentation, please check the wiki pages.
 For collaboration please contact: khanhthinh.45a4@gmail.com